 - Treaty Relations and Two Row Wampum - Conversations in Cultural Fluency #5

 National Film Board of Canada Videos

 Contemporary Haudenosaunee Land rights Struggles

-Web resources of Haudenosaunee Communities
+Web links of Haudenosaunee Communities - Online resources

-Kahnawake Kanien’kehá:ka (Mohawk) Nation Longhouse Official Site (This link leads to other official Haudenosaunee Government websites as well)
+- Kahnawake Kanien’kehá:ka (Mohawk) Nation Longhouse Official Site (This link leads to other official Haudenosaunee Government websites as well)

-Concordia University Decolonial Maps & Atlases List
+- Concordia University Decolonial Maps & Atlases List

-Haudenosauneega (Longhouse Confederacy) Map & Info
+- Haudenosauneega (Longhouse Confederacy) Map & Info

-Kanien’kehá:ka Onkwawenna Raotitiohkwa Language and Culture Centre (KORLCC) - located in the Kanien’kehá:ka community of Kahnawake
+- Kanien’kehá:ka Onkwawenna Raotitiohkwa Language and Culture Centre (KORLCC) - located in the Kanien’kehá:ka community of Kahnawake

 Here is an excellent resource related to Indigenous science from Science Friday.